vocatwk/CodeU-Nemo/README.md

  conversations, send messages, and update their About Me's.
 * Nemo has an dynamic search feature that allows users to search for other users.
 * Nemo has a Bot Framework that allows developers to contribute their own Bots.
+* Nemo has its own Bot, NemoBot, that functions as an assistant.

 ## Step 1: Download Java